turbot/pipes-docs/docs/accounts/tenant/advanced.md

 left-hand menu to view [usage information](/pipes/docs/accounts/tenant/usage) for your tenant.

 ## Billing
-The **Billing** page provides visibility into the current state of billing for your tenant.
+The **Billing** page provides visibility into your tenant's current billing state.

 On the **Advanced** tab for your tenant, click **Billing** from the left-hand menu to view [billing information](/pipes/docs/accounts/tenant/billing) for your tenant.